zhouruiapple/WildML/README.md

 <b>The full code is available on Github.</b>

-In this post we will implement a model similar to Kim Yoon’s Convolutional Neural Networks for Sentence Classification.
+In this post we will implement a model similar to Kim Yoon’s <b>Convolutional Neural Networks for Sentence Classification</b>.
 The model presented in the paper achieves good classification performance across a range of text classification tasks (like Sentiment Analysis) and has since become a standard baseline for new text classification architectures.

 I’m assuming that you are already familiar with the basics of Convolutional Neural Networks applied to NLP.
-If not, I recommend to first read over Understanding Convolutional Neural Networks for NLP to get the necessary background.
+If not, I recommend to first read over <b>Understanding Convolutional Neural Networks for NLP</b> to get the necessary background.

-Data and Preprocessing
+## Data and Preprocessing

 The dataset we’ll use in this post is the Movie Review data from Rotten Tomatoes – one of the data sets also used in the original paper.
 The dataset contains 10,662 example review sentences, half positive and half negative.
 The dataset has a vocabulary of size around 20k.
 Note that since this data set is pretty small we’re likely to overfit with a powerful model.
 Also, the dataset doesn’t come with an official train/test split, so we simply use 10% of the data as a dev set.
 The original paper reported results for 10-fold cross-validation on the data.